-All graduate degrees and certificates require the following documents: • Official Transcripts - Official transcripts should be sent directly to The Graduate School from the college or university that awarded your bachelor's degree.
-Transcripts from any additional coursework since that time should also be submitted.
-If your degree-conferred transcript contains fewer than 100 hours of your undergraduate coursework, you will be required to submit all undergraduate transcripts.
-Any post-baccalaureate or graduate level transcripts will also be required. o Programs require minimum 2.5 cumulative GPA or 3.0 in last 60 hours, except where noted differently below.
-All completed documents must be submitted to the HBU Graduate Admissions office via email at gradadmissions@hbu.edu, fax (281) 649-3390, or mail: The Graduate School Houston Baptist University 7502 Fondren Rd.
-Houston, TX, 77074.
-Program of Study - Additional Materials Doctor of Education - Executive Educational Leadership Doctor of Education - Special Education Leadership: Master's degree required - Requires minimum 3.0 cumulative GPA - Personal Statement Applicants must write a personal statement, not to exceed 1,000 words.
-The statement must include the following: - Reasons for pursuing the doctoral program; - Career goals and how the Executive Educational Leadership doctoral program will help in meeting the established goals; and - o Experiences that relate the student's aptitude for the doctoral program. - Resume & Service Record Applicants must provide a current resume and service record.
+All graduate degrees and certificates require the following documents unless otherwise noted: • Official Transcripts - Official transcripts should be sent directly to The Graduate School from the college or university that awarded your bachelor's degree.
+All completed documents must be submitted to the HBU Graduate Admissions office via email at gradadmissions@hbu.edu, fax (281) 649-3390, or mail: The Graduate School Houston Baptist University Program of Study - Additional Materials Doctor of Education - Executive Educational Leadership Doctor of Education - Special Education Leadership: Master's degree required - Master's Research Paper Applicants must submit a 5-7 page master's level research paper that was written and graded during their master's program.
+The submission must be a research paper covering any topic and should be authored only by the applicant.
+If applicants do not have a paper to submit, the Graduate Admissions office will then send a writing prompt to the applicant to complete and submit instead. - Official Transcripts Official transcripts should be sent directly to The Graduate School from the college or university that awarded your master's degree. - Resume & Service Record Applicants must provide a current resume and service record.
 Applicants must have completed at least three (3) full-time professional years at an accredited school, university, or agency. - References Applicants must provide reference information on their application for the following: - Two (2) administrators from the school district or agency at a current place of employment (references from university administrators from former places of employment may be accepted.
 Include an explanation.). - One (1) current or former graduate professor (references from alternate administrators may be accepted.
-Include an explanation.). - Superintendent Certification Applicants seeking a superintendent certification must submit the following additional document to be considered for admission: - o Copy of Principal Certification issued by State Board of Educator Certification - Processing fee - Applicants will be required to submit a \$35.00 processing fee, payable online at HBU.edu/GradAppFee, or by check or money order - Other items, including an admission interview, may be requested.
-Doctor of Education in Executive Leadership for Mental Health & Human Services Master's degree required - Requires minimum 3.0 cumulative GPA - Personal Statement Applicants must write a personal statement, not to exceed 1,000 words.
-The statement must include the following: - o Reasons for pursuing the doctoral program; - Career goals and how the Executive Educational Leadership doctoral program will help in meeting the established goals; and - Experiences that relate the student's aptitude for the doctoral program. - Resume & Service Record Applicants must provide a current resume listing all relevant work e. - References Applicants must provide reference information on their application for the following: - Two (2) professional references (references from university administrators may be accepted.
+Include an explanation.). - Superintendent Certification Applicants seeking a superintendent certification must submit the following additional document to be considered for admission: - Copy of Principal Certification issued by State Board of Educator Certification - Processing fee Applicants will be required to submit a \$35.00 processing fee, payable online at HBU.edu/GradAppFee, or by check or money order - Other items, including an admission interview, may be requested.
+Doctor of Education in Executive Leadership for Mental Health & Human Services Master's degree required - Master's Research Paper Applicants must submit a 5-7 page master's level research paper that was written and graded during their master's program.
+The submission must be a research paper covering any topic and should be authored only by the applicant.
+If applicants do not have a paper to submit, the Graduate Admissions office will then send a writing prompt to the applicant to complete and submit instead. - Official Transcripts Official transcripts should be sent directly to The Graduate School from the college or university that awarded your master's degree. - Resume & Service Record Applicants must provide a current resume listing all relevant work. - References Applicants must provide reference information on their application for the following: - Two (2) professional references (references from university administrators may be accepted.
 Include an explanation.) - One (1) current or former graduate professor (references from alternate administrators may be accepted.
 Include an explanation.) - Processing fee Applicants will be required to submit a \$35.00 processing fee, payable online at HBU.edu/GradAppFee, or by check or money order - Other items, including an admission interview, may be requested.
 Master of Arts in Apologetics:

-- Personal Statement As part of the application process, a statement of the student's interest should be submitted. - Resume/CV Email a current resume or CV with references to The Graduate School at gradadmissions@hbu.edu.
+• Personal Statement - As part of the application process, a statement of the student's interest should be submitted. • Resume/CV - Email a current resume or CV with references to The Graduate School at gradadmissions@hbu.edu.
 Master of Arts in Biblical Languages: